MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.46 Quick Access

-When the quick access button is clicked the system needs to redirect to I-Learnï¿½s main page.
+When the quick access button is clicked the system needs to redirect to I-Learn’s main page.
 This process has to be significantly faster than the normal I-Learn login process.

 ### 4.2.46.1 Quick Access Class Selection